mingus-sessions/nsmls/CUSTOMIZATION.md

 For example:
 Make a new repository on codeberg or github.

-Add the repository as remote:
+Add the repository as remote (https or ssh):

 git add remote codeberg https://codeberg.org/username/nsmls_custom.git